rafalp/Misago/dev-docs/plugins/hooks/filter-hook.md

 ## Updating core logic

-With our hook completed, we can now update the original code to use it.
+With our hook completed, we can now update the code to use it.
 First, we will add the `_action` suffix to the original function's name:

 ```python
 from django.http import HttpRequest